Fun, affordable Seattle classes in the Arts!

 (More reviews can be found on the individual class pages.)

 Frequently asked questions!

 Classesandworkshops.com is an independent educational program, offering classes in a variety of subject areas.
+We were established in 2002.
 Our Seattle classes and workshops are for personal enrichment, not for university credit.
 That means you can focus on having fun and learning a new skill, without having to worry about about tests or grades.
 You can take individual courses just for fun, or take several courses in the same subject area to earn a certificate of completion.